OUR ENHANCED HEALTH AND SAFETY MEASURES

 - The guest must not have had close contact, within 10 days before check-in, with anyone who, to his or her knowledge, is confirmed to have COVID-19.

-- Adult guests who live anywhere except Maine, New Hampshire and Vermont must meet ONE of the following COVID-19 prevention requirements established by the Maine state government:
+- Adult guests who live anywhere except Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont must meet ONE of the following COVID-19 prevention requirements established by the Maine state government:

-- The guest has received a negative test result for COVID-19 on a specimen taken no later than 72 hours prior to his or her arrival in Maine, consistent with Maine CDC guidance.
+- The guest has received a negative antigen or molecular test result for COVID-19 on a specimen taken no longer than 72 hours prior to his or her arrival in Maine, consistent with Maine CDC guidance.

-- The guest already has completed a 10-day quarantine in Maine prior to his or her stay.
+- The guest has completed a 10-day quarantine in Maine prior to his or her stay.

-Residents of Maine, New Hampshire and Vermont are exempt from these testing and quarantine requirements.
+Residents of Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont are exempt from these testing and quarantine requirements.

 - Guests must adhere to EACH of the following safety measures to protect their health and the health of other persons: